Grasse

 Grasse (/fr/; Provençal Grassa _{in classical norm} or Grasso _{in Mistralian norm} /oc/; traditional Grassa) is the only subprefecture of the Alpes-Maritimes department in the Provence-Alpes-Côte-d'Azur region on the French Riviera.
-In 2017, the commune had a population of 50,396.

 Considered the world's capital of perfume, Grasse obtained two flowers in the Concours des villes et villages fleuris and was made Ville d'Art et d'Histoire (City of Art and History).